Is it worth hiring an interior designer in London?

 Example: A built-in cabinet with a mirrored front provides storage and the mirror will enlarge the perception of the space.

-Flooring and walls
+flooring and walls

 Does the bathroom have a high ceiling?
 Bringing the tiles all the way up is a nice way to enhance the space.
 Also carrying the same floor times into the shower is a good solution to have a floor space that looks bigger.